ismetsari/flask-application/README.md

 ```

 3. Go to Jenkins UI and configure the pipeline
-- If you didn't specify any port, you can reach it from http://localhost:8080/
+- If you did not specify any port, you can reach it from http://localhost:8080/
 - Click on "New Item"
 - Name pipeline as flask-api-pipeline(this is important since the name is used in commands)
 - Select "Pipeline" as item type and click "OK"